J0nGM/Bilsimulator/README.md

 #### What can be improved:
 - The tank movement could be smoother and more responsive.
-Also inmport bullet physics to make it more realistic
+Also, import bulletphysics to make it more realistic
 - Better collision detection between the tank, bullets and other objects in the game
-- The trail could be more stabel geomtry wise, nut rotat when the tank turns
 - The level design could be more varied and interesting, with different themes and challenges
 - Adding sound effects creat a better the gaming experience
 - Have a better 3D model for the tank.
 One that actually can have rotations on the belt, so that it would look more realstic